bartolli/ollama-bearer-auth-caddy/README.md

 Copy the generated key and update your `valid_keys.conf` file with the new API key.
 You can add as many keys as you need.
 One key per line.

-## Build and run the services using Docker Compose
+## Build the image and run the services using Docker

 This command will build multi-architecture image for both linux/amd64 and linux/arm64 architectures